This post is sponsored by Mom it Forward and their Partners PulsePledge.com, all opinions are my own.

 3 Bean Pulse Salad

 You guys, I am so excited to have partnered up with PulsePledge.com to bring you this post!
 Not only do I love pulses, which are essentially protein packed, sustainable foods you know as dry peas, chickpeas, lentils, and beans, but I also love how good they are for you!
-For this recipe I wanted to use a lot of them, but I also wanted it to be totally approachable and easy, because that is how we roll over here.
+For this Pulled Pork and Pulse Protein Bowl recipe I wanted to use a lot of them, but I also wanted it to be totally approachable and easy, because that is how we roll over here.

 So I chose 3 common beans that you can find dry or canned in nearly every grocery store.
 Then added some fun additional ingredients for color and variety of flavor.
 They pair so well with the pulses.

-The amazing thing about pulses is they are super versatile, so adding them to your diet is easy peasy, and they are an excellent way to add extra protein without increasing your meat intake.
+The amazing thing about pulses is they are super versatile.
+Adding them to your diet is easy peasy.
+They are an excellent way to add extra protein without increasing your meat intake.
 They are in fact, one of the most cost effective plant-protein source available.

 Whenever I want a high protein lunch, I always make sure I include some pulses, whether that is adding pureed beans into a soup as a thickener, or roasted chickpeas on top of a salad, or in this case, a protein bowl, or some other way!